Rhys Taylor's home page

 GLADoS

 I suspect it's a rite of passage for HI astronomers to write their own source-finding algorithm.
-Here's mine, which you can download here.
-It's just a couple of Python scripts inside a zip file.
-Installation instructions for the required STARJAVA/STILTS packages are included.
+Here's mine, which you can download for Python 2 here and for Python 3 here.
+It's just a couple of Python scripts inside a zip file, plus the STILTS java file.
+Installation instructions for the required STARJAVA/STILTS packages are included, though you can also just use your system-installed java plus the provided STILTS file.
 An older IDL version, which doesn't have a GUI or most of the other nicer features, is also available here.

 The idea for the Galaxy Line Analysis for Detection Of Sources is actually quite simple.
 The 21 cm emission line of neutral atomic hydrogen is unpolarised, meaning the waves are oriented in random directions perpendicular to their line of travel (this page has a nice diagram).
 The radio receivers generally measure polarisations along two orthogonal angles.
 Being unpolarised, any genuine signal should have equal strength in each polarisation.